SynFutures/docs/docs/faq.md

 ### 1. What is SynFutures?

 SynFutures is a decentralized synthetic asset derivatives trading platform.
 In the first version, it launches a Ethereum-based Futures market for a variety of assets, including Ethereum native, cross-chain and off-chain real world assets to be synthesized and freely traded against ERC20 tokens used as margin.
-### 2. Who are the ecosystem players in SynFutures ?
+### 2. Who are the ecosystem players in SynFutures?
 ![img](../static/img/role.png)

 **Trader**: trades Futures products on the platform